-On March 4, 1953, just two days after Anna’s explosive open-court testimony, the Caruso Construction Company of Atlantic Highlands won a lawsuit against Vito seeking $32,724 for work and supplies for the 130 Ocean Blvd. mansion, for which no payment was made.
-Vito had to pay the judgment or the property would be seized and sold at a Sheriff’s Auction.
+On March 4, 1953, just two days after Anna’s explosive open-court testimony, the Caruso Construction Company of Atlantic Highlands won a lawsuit against Vito seeking $32,724 for labor and supplies for the 130 Ocean Blvd. mansion, for which no payment was made.
+Vito had to pay the judgment or the property would be seized and sold at a sheriff’s auction.

-May 5, 1953: Allowed by the judge to liquidate his assets so as to be able to pay his alimony, Vito Genovese sold his Atlantic Highlands mansion furnishings at an auction in New York City at O’Reilly’s Plaza Art Gallery.
-Items sold included a “huge double bed with an enormous mirrored headboard, peach satin spread and peach satin pillow covers,” along with a Chinese-painted television set and matching piano; a huge dinner set; a sterling silver punch set; and a pair of six-foot-high marble lamps, in the form of semi-nude girls.”
+May 5, 1953: Allowed by the judge to liquidate his assets to pay his alimony, Vito Genovese sold his Atlantic Highlands mansion furnishings at an auction in New York City at O’Reilly’s Plaza Art Gallery.
+Items sold included a “huge double bed with an enormous mirrored headboard, peach satin spread and peach satin pillow covers,” along with a Chinese painted television and matching piano; a huge dinner set; a sterling silver punch set; and a pair of six-foot-high marble lamps, in the form of semi-nude girls.”
 The sale netted $10,250, half of which went to Anna.
 Vito moved out of the house at 130 Ocean Blvd., and relocated to a rented small clapboard one-story home at 68 West Highland Avenue in Atlantic Highlands.
 According to Zillow.com, the house was built in 1952.
-Vito was described by his landlord as “a very good tenant.”
+Vito’s landlord described him as “a very good tenant.”